plausible/docs/docs/plausible-script.md

 ### You can also use our community integrations

-Thanks to the members of our community, there are now Plausible Analytics community integrations and plugins for several frameworks and content management systems such as WordPress.
+Thanks to the members of our community, there are now Plausible Analytics community integrations and plugins for several frameworks.
 See the [full list](community-integrations.md).

 ## Verify if the script is installed on your site